 Do you get the idea?
 Now that we taught semantics to Martians, can we do the same with a computer?

 NLU is about machine learning; machine learning is about statistics, and statistics are about numbers.
-So how can we turn “apple” is more similar to an “orange” than to a ‘hamburger’ into a comparison with numbers?
-The answer is word vectors.
+So how can we turn “apple” is more similar to an “orange” than to a "hamburger" into a comparison with numbers?

-Forget the Martian.
-Algorithms such as Word2Vec or Glove are used to train a model from huge text corpora such as Wikipedia or Commoncrawl.
-Training means the algorithm reads the entirety of Wikipedia and learns words and semantics from their context.
-The output of this training is word vectors.
+The first generation of such algorithms included Word2Vec and Glove.
+Training means the algorithm reads the entirety of Wikipedia or Commoncrawl and learns the semantics of words from their context.
+The output of this training is word embeddings, or word vectors.
 Each word is a vector (an array of numbers).
-As you remember from vectors, you can place them in a space and measure the distance between them.
+As you may remember from vectors, you can place them in a space and measure the distance between them.
 Similar words will have vectors close to each other.
 The distance between the vectors of “apple” and “orange” is smaller than between the vectors of “apple” and “hamburger”.

 The video below explores a 3-D projection of a 200-D word vectors space.
 We can easily visualize how similar words are clustered together.
 I made this video with http://projector.tensorflow.org/.
 Feel free to explore it by yourself 🙂

-To recap, the meaning of a word is captured by its word vector, and the meaning of a sentence is captured by the average of the vectors of its words.
+To recap, the meaning of a word is captured by its word embedding, and the meaning of a sentence is captured by the average of the embedding of its words.
 So now we have something that can enable a machine to say “I am hungry” and “I want to eat” are similar sentences.

 “I am hungry” vs. “I am not hungry”

 A corollary is that negation is better captured.
 With older approaches simply averaging word vectors, the only difference between I am hungry and I am not hungry was the value of the not vector, which might not be a big enough shift to distinguish two opposite intents.
 If you have any experience with NLU you know how handling negation has always been difficult.